 Flavours from Paris with Chef Arup Dasgupta #NCSupperClubs

-To take a trip to another land and experience the incredible food culture it has to offer is a delight and one of the greatest experiences when you love food.
+To take a trip to another land and experience the incredible food culture it has to offer is a delight.
+One of the greatest experiences when you love food.
 So when I was invited to the latest of the exclusive supper clubs by Nesan Thirunesan to enjoy a Parisian dinner by chef Arup Dasgupta I couldn’t resist!

-The table at the #NCSupperClubs held with Lady W was decorated beautifully.
-Blue table clothes, red and white gingham napkins and beautiful black cutlery was ready set out and once we sat down the food arrived in front of us.
+The table at the #NCSupperClubs was decorated beautifully.
+Blue table clothes, red and white gingham napkins.
+Along with beautiful black cutlery was ready set out and once we sat down the food arrived in front of us.

 The food was absolutely beautiful and the flavours matched how aesthetic stunning each plate was.
 Watching Arup Dasgupta work was a highlight of the evening for me.
 The way he arranged the food to the care taken with each plate was mesmerising.
 I could have watched him cook for hours!